-You can alternate it with Himalayan, which is much softer to taste and is more harmless.
+You can alternate it with Himalayan, which is much softer in taste and more harmless.

-3. Add to your daily routine and motor program
+3. Add an exercise program to your daily routine

 Ayurveda therapy generally includes yoga practices.
-However, if you feel that this activity is not in your heart, keep in mind that it encourages movement in any form, as long as the training is consistent with the individual needs of the particular patient.
+However, if you feel that this activity is not in your heart, keep in mind that it encourages movement in any form, as long as the training is tailored to the individual needs of the patient.

 If you are already familiar with yoga and can practice at home, you can perform sun salutations 4 to 8 times each morning.

 If possible – include more asanas and more workload in the program.
-If you are still a beginner, enroll in a professional yoga teacher course until you are advanced enough.
+If you are still a beginner, enroll in a course with a professional yoga teacher until you are advanced enough.

-4. Drink tea and replace it with harmful drinks
+4. Drink tea and replace harmful beverages with it

-The difference with China and Japan is that in Ayurveda it is rarely recommended decoction of tea tree leaves.
+The difference with China and Japan is that in Ayurveda, a decoction of tea tree leaves is rarely recommended.
 In the Indian lands, decaffeinated herbal teas are more revered, aromatic and medicinal, suitable for every day.
 It is advisable to avoid harmful drinks.

-Again, we must emphasize that it is best to agree with a specialist about what types of tea to choose for your diet.
+Again, it is best to agree with a specialist on what types of tea to choose for your diet.